mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

 ```

 This list approaches circuits in their order of complexity: first starting with simple, single-bit
-combinatorial circuits, and then progressing up to advanced, multi-bit, multi-cone, recurrent, sequential
+combinational circuits, and then progressing up to advanced, multi-bit, multi-cone, recurrent, sequential
 circuits.
 This was also the order in which the TaMaRa algorithm was verified: starting with small, simple
 circuits, and progressing to complex ones, verifying incrementally along the way.

-=== Combinatorial circuits
+=== Combinational circuits
-The simplest type of digital circuit is a single-bit, purely combinatorial one. @tab:combinatorial lists these
+The simplest type of digital circuit is a single-bit, purely combinational one. @tab:combinational lists these
-single-bit combinatorial circuits.
+single-bit combinational circuits.
 These were critical for initial, early implementation of the TaMaRa
 algorithm, as their small size allowed for visual debugging using the Yosys `show` tool.

 #figure(